 Here is a good discussion about the benefits of the different ways of holding the sticks of your radio transmitter: http://intofpv.com/t-stick-control-thumbs-only-or-pinching-with-thumb-and-index-finger

-Always make sure that you have enough space for recovery from error, and that the area is clear of people, animals or any other thing that can get harm or damaged.
+Always make sure that you have enough space to recover from error, and that the area is clear of people, animals or any other thing that may be harmed or damaged.
 Also make sure that the craft is far enough from yourself and your spotter.

 Switch on self-level mode (horizon or angle mode).

-Use some kind of marking, or trees as reference to help you identify position and distance.
+Use some kind of marking, or tree as reference to help you identify position and distance.

 - Main goal: Practice throttle/altitude control.

-- Take off and stay at 1 to 2 meters high for a few seconds, then slowly coming down to ground and land.
+- Takeoff and stay at 1-2 meters high for a few seconds while keeping within the marked area, then slowly come down to the ground and land

-- Don’t cut your throttle too rapidly, hard landing can cause damage to your quadcopter.
+- Don’t cut your throttle too rapidly, make smooth adjustments.
+Hard landing can cause damage to your multirotor

 - Goal: Practice forward flying, yaw turns, speed control, altitude control.